Skip to main content

 #

-Underneath the conviction is a woman who has failed every person she’s ever tried to save.
+She has still failed every person she’s ever tried to save.
 The orphanage children.
 The people she was forced to kill as a death knight.
 Herself, twice.
 Every resident she takes into Shadowlily is another person she might fail.

 She knows this.
 She builds anyway.
 Not because she’s brave — because the alternative is lying on a floor in a basement and being nothing, and she already tried that and it didn’t take.